 June 5, 2006 - Serbia became its own entity after Montenegro split.

 Febraury 17, 2008 - Kosovo unilaterally declared independence from Serbia.
 34 new countries since 1990

 The new Country Independence movement

 It is too late to worry about or use the excuse of concern over opening the Pandora's Box of countries dissolving because of desires for regions to become autonomous! our intervention has this so called Democratization program which is actually a shaping of sides in the upcoming new order Forever War.
-It will not be avoided but concern should be focused on Peace in the future and the opening the nuclear war Pandora's Box in defense of this failed Democratization program.
+It will not be avoided but concern should be focused on Peace in the future and the opening the nuclear war Pandora's Box in defence of this failed Democratization program.

-Now we have the Muslim Spring in the Middle east and North Africa.
-Watching the degradation of our own Democracy as Politicians lie to use the facade of concern for our Democracy for personal concern I am very concerned for the countries rising up and following our poor excuse for Democracy as an example to follow.
+Now we have the Muslim Spring "fall" in the Middle east and North Africa.
+Watching the degradation of our own Democracy as Politicians lie to use the façade of concern for our Democracy for personal concern I am very concerned for the countries rising up and following our poor excuse for Democracy as an example to follow.
 Look at Iraq, Look at Afghanistan, look at every country we have interfered with.
-Know Democracy castrated describes every country I can think of I have to believe we are seeing the waning days of the grand experiment called Democracy.
+Know Democracy castrated describes every country I can think of, I have to believe we are seeing the waning days of the grand experiment called Democracy.
 What do you think!